 Meeting and speaking with women from across the globe is like receiving a gift and having someone say thank you for your contributions.
 I can hear and see the excitement when they share with us how our support benefits their career or provides a new opportunity for growth.
 That’s special.
 For me, having women in leadership roles is about the quality of their experience and their ability to make a positive impact and thrive at MetLife.

-MetLife is honored to participate in this year’s Global Summit of Women, a business summit focused on women’s advancement in the global community, taking place June 9-11, 2016 in Warsaw, Poland.
+MetLife is honored to participate in this year’s Global Summit of Women, a business summit focused on women’s advancement in the global community, taking place May 11 – 13, 2017 in Tokyo, Japan.